titi20026085/waterfall-mod/README.md

 # Waterfall Mod
+## ⚠️This mod is an early prototype, I have not tested compatibility with other mods and it not replace existing waterfalls or lavafalls

-A lightweight Minecraft mod that limits the height of natural vertical waterfalls with visual evaporation effects.
+A lightweight Minecraft mod that limits the height of natural vertical waterfalls and lavafalls with visual evaporation effects.

 ## Features